coletonodonnell/coleton.io/content/posts/algo.md

 * What is an Algorithm?

   * An **algorithm** can be defined as a procedure used for solving a problem or performing a computation.
-It is a fininte set of instructions to execute a task.
+It is a finite set of instructions to execute a task.
 All algorithms have an input, an output, and are definite and unambiguous.
 This means that they always have the same output for a given input.

 ## Algorithm vs. Program